mxstbr/login-flow/README.md

 ### Offline access

-Using a `ServiceWorker` and the `App Cache`, your application is cached for offline usage.
-TO cache a file, add it to `cache` variable of the `AppCachePlugin` in `webpack.build.config.js` and to the `urlsToCache` variable in the `serviceworker.js` file.
+Using a `ServiceWorker` and the `AppCache`, the application is cached for offline usage.
+To cache a file, add it to the `urlsToCache` variable in the `serviceworker.js` file.

 ### Add To Homescreen

 On Chrome for Android (soon hopefully more browsers), users can add a webpage to the homescreen.
-Combined with offline caching, this means your web app can be used exactly like a native application.
+Combined with offline caching, this means the app can be used exactly like a native application.

-The name and icon to be displayed are set in the `manifest.json` file.
-Change them to your project name and icon, and try it!

 ## Gotchas